FlagrantGarden/site/content/games/factions/supplements/coasts/fame-and-glory.md

 ---
-title: "Fame and Glory"
+title: Fame and Glory
-description: "Subystems for measuring Captains and Groups"
+summary: Subystems for measuring Captains and Groups
 draft: false
 weight: 10
 ---